 using the froe

-the annual Development Week, now in
+During this annual Development Week, now in its twenty-forth

-and there will be plenty of fun and good company.
+be plenty of fun and good company.

 on a pole-lathe